stasim101/vmw_network/README.md

      end route packet and performing the inverse function for any replies.
 Any router situated between two endpoints can perform this transformation of the packet.

-     Destination Network Address Translation is used by an external host to initiate connection with a private network.
+         DNAT is used by an external host to initiate connection with a private network.
 So, it translates the public IP address of an external host to the private IP of internal Host.
 DNAT can also translate destination port in TCP/UDP headers.